roseengineering/igeswrite/README.md

 ![Image of a PCB board](board.png)

-To add a patch antenna with microstrip, including the connection to ground for the port, to the board use:
+To add a patch antenna, with microstrip and connection to ground for the port, to the board use:

 ```
-iges = Iges()

 l = 29.2   # length of patch
 w = 50.8   # width of patch
 dw = 1.3   # width of quarter wave line